 Annual review April 2013 – May 2014

 Mistake: Team too large and not sufficiently focused on strategic progress.
-If the team had been smaller, more permanent, higher quality and more focused, we probably would have had less immediate impact, in the form of changed careers, research and outreach, but would have probably had more fundamental strategic progress, such as developing product plans or prototypes, testing the impact of our programs, recruiting staff and raising funding.
+If the team had been smaller, more permanent, higher quality and more focused, we probably would have had less immediate impact, in the form of changed careers, research and outreach, but would have probably had more fundamental strategic progress, such as developing product plans or prototypes, testing the impact of our programmes, recruiting staff and raising funding.
 Ultimately, it’s strategic progress that’s important for our chances of becoming much bigger in the future.
 In particular, a key cause was having too many interns.
 Interns allow us to have more immediate impact, but take up core staff time, reducing long-run progress, especially in the face of relatively complicated team plans.
 We analysed the issue of how many interns to hire in our last six month review, concluding that we should aim to have fewer in the future.
 In hindsight, we should have been even more aggressive in reducing the number.

 What we did: First, we reduced the number of interns to one working on tech (Ozzie Gooen) and one on central CEA.
 After Ozzie left, we switched replaced them with a part-time paid web developer.
 Ozzie also significantly simplified the website, making it easier to maintain, and taught us more about how to edit it ourselves (more detail in the website review).
 We replaced the most useful functions of non-tech interns with long-term professional freelancers, including an oDesk editor, a volunteer editor, a virtual assistant and a contract researcher.
 We decided to only aim to have one or two interns over the next year, and to restrict these to people we are strongly considering hiring, or who can help with our strategic priorities.
 Besides reducing the number of interns, we raised the bar on hiring, and decided to focus on building a team of staff who are around to stay, and can take 80,000 Hours to scale.
 We decided to aim to make the team plans even more focused, by working on fewer activities at once and always having a clear top priority.